StarEren/Occurrence-Logging/README.md

 ## Contributor = Eren Yilmaz

-## This is a work term project to gather an input of true or false, assign a name and record each occurance in a database.
+## This is a work term project to gather an input of true or false, assign a name and record each occurrence in a database.

 ### My process:
-+ Calling in the array and to ask the user to name each occurance in an array of pass or fail.
++ Calling in the array and to ask the user to name each occurrence in an array of pass or fail.
 + Calculating the time elasped between each fail or pass to attain cycle time in seconds.|
 + Calling in time and date of each occurance.
 + Recording results in a file with all information.